karins/CoherenceFramework/python/preprocessing/README.md

 Now `data/preprocessed/2010/bsgml_trees` contains the parsed documents and `data/preprocessed/2010/log-parse` contains additional information from Stanford Parser.
 The folder `bsgml_trees` contains badly sgml-formatted files.
 By mistake those files weren't true SGML files, they contain SGML-like tags, but the content of documents is not XML compliant.
 This will be fixed soon.

+### sgml2txt.py

+Converts the badly formatted sgml files produced by the Java wrapper to Stanford parser into *doctext* files.

+### grid.py

+Extracts Entity grids from parsed documents using the [*browncoherence*](http://cs.brown.edu/~melsner/manual.html) toolkit.